jet/FsKafka/README.md

 - aim to add any resilience features as patches to upstream repos
 - thorough test coverage; integration coverage for core wrapped functionality, unit tests for any non-trivial logic in the wrapper library

 You can see [the development process history here](https://github.com/jet/equinox/pull/87).
-The base code originates from Jet's Inventory Management System (at the point it was taken, it worked against `Confluent.Kafka` v `0.11.4`**)
+The base code originates from Jet's Inventory Management System (at the point it was taken, it worked against `Confluent.Kafka` v `0.11.4`)

-In addition to being used in the [`dotnet new eqxprojector -k` template](https://github.com/jet/dotnet-templates/tree/master/equinox-projector), there are at least two Jet teams using it independent of that.

 ### What is Kafunk ?